mrvksy/mrvksy/README.md

 ###

 <p align="left">I graduated from Computer Engineering department.
 In my work, I have experience Javascript, Angular, React, Java, Oracle, Pl/SQL, Selenium, CSS, Bootstrap technologies.
 I'm working in a company as an software engineer.
-I'm addicted to learning and developing myself.I'm trying to growing every day.<br>I like reading books with coffee in my spare time :coffee: </p>
+I'm addicted to learning and developing myself.I'm trying to growing every day. :blossom: <br>I like reading books with coffee in my spare time :coffee: </p>